 Develops categories and criteria for awards to be presented by NYSAE.
 Actively seeks recommendations from members for the various awards and recommends awardees to the Board.
 Identifies qualified members and determines recipients for the Awards.
 (Meets 3-4 times per year.)

 Advises and counsels the NYSAE Board of Directors and staff on plans for the annual Meet NY.
 Reviews and makes recommendations on all arrangements, including program, promotion, message, and theme.
-Develops recommendations and procedures directed toward member participation improving exhibit segment of program and assists in selling exhibit space.
-Works closely with the Vice President of Meetings & Conferences and Staff on all aspects.
-(Meets 4 times per year.)
+Develops recommendations and procedure directed toward member participation improving exhibit segment of program and assists in selling exhibits space.

-Steadily increases the membership of NYSAE with an emphasis on expanding participation of association executives, managers and CEOs in not-for-profit organizations.
-Attracts and retains a membership with emphasis on diversity by ethnicity, race, and religion.
+Steadily increases the membership of NYSAE with an emphasis on expanding participation of association executives, managers and CEOs and staff in not-for-profit organizations.
+Attracts and retains a membership with emphasis on diversity and inclusion.
 Assures that all members feel welcome.
 (Meets 4-6 times per year.)

-Under the direction and with approval of the Board this committee will identify issues of importance to NYSAE members and their organizations and involve them in advocacy issues.
-In addition, individual members of the committee may be asked to help develop and maintain relationships necessary to be an influential leader in decisions that impact our profession.
-Committee Members may also be asked to contribute to the development of the New York Metropolitan area in order to make it a viable place for organizations to do business.
-(Meets 2-3 times per year.)
+Under the direction and with approval of the Board, the Public Affairs Committee identifies and communicates policy issues of importance to NYSAE members and their organizations to engage them in advocacy.
+Individual members of the Public Affairs Committee may be asked to cultivate and maintain relationships to ensure prominent leadership in decisions that affect our profession.
+Committee Members may also be asked to contribute to development efforts in the New York metro area to continue to make it a viable place for organizations to do business.
+(Meets 2-3 times per year)

 Racial and Social Justice Task Force